Cody Fern

-Cody Fern (born 6 July 1988) is an Australian actor and director.
-Following his feature debut in The Tribes of Palos Verdes (2017), he portrayed murder victim David Madson in the FX series The Assassination of Gianni Versace: American Crime Story (2018).
-Later that year, Fern played Michael Langdon in American Horror Story: Apocalypse.
-He appeared in the final season of the Netflix drama House of Cards as Duncan Shepherd.
-In 2019, he returned to American Horror Story for its ninth season 1984, playing Xavier Plympton.
-In 2021, he guest-starred in the tenth season, subtitled Double Feature, and has appeared in two episodes of the spin-off series American Horror Stories.
+Cody Fern (born 6 July 1988) is an Australian actor.
+Following his feature debut in The Tribes of Palos Verdes (2017), he played a supporting role in the FX series The Assassination of Gianni Versace: American Crime Story (2018).
+Later that year, Fern played the Antichrist Michael Langdon in American Horror Story: Apocalypse and appeared in the final season of the Netflix drama House of Cards.

+A frequent collaborator of Ryan Murphy, Fern subsequently appeared in two seasons of American Horror Story, starring in its ninth season 1984 and guest-starring in the tenth season Double Feature.
+He has also appeared in two episodes of the spin-off series American Horror Stories.
+In 2025, he appeared in the Apple TV+ series Foundation.

 Early life and education

-Fern was born on 6 July 1988 in Southern Cross in rural Western Australia.
-He attended boarding school at Merredin Senior High School, and graduated from Curtin University of Technology with an Honours Degree in Commerce in 2009.
+Fern was born in 6 July 1988 in Southern Cross in rural Western Australia.

+He attended boarding school at Merredin Senior High School, and graduated from Curtin University of Technology with an honours degree in commerce in 2009.